skial/klas/README.md

 1.	`-D klas_verbose`.
 Setting this will leave certain utility fields in your output and print debug information to your terminal.

+2.	`-D klas_rebuild`.
+Used internally when types have been rebuilt.

 ## Metadata